Oguzhan-printer/coding-work/README.md

 This study session was a very valuable experience to strengthen my basic programming skills and improve my algorithmic thinking ability.
 Thanks to the various problems I solved, I better understood the importance of loops and conditional statements in programming.
 These practices enabled me to build a solid foundation before starting to work on more complex algorithms and projects.

-**Looking Ahead:**

-In the next step, I plan to work on more complex algorithms and data structures using this basic knowledge.
-Perhaps I can develop a small project using what I have learned.

-#coding #practice #algorithm #loops #conditionalstatements #basicprogramming #development #education #learning